MG6 (automobile): MG6 X-Power

 The MG6 X-Power is the performance variant of the MG6.
 On 18 July 2021, MG declared the price of the X-Power variant to be 199,980 yuan (about US$30,000) in China.
 Consumers can pay 9.9 yuan to preorder the vehicle, and production is limited to 100 per month.
 As for the powertrain, the MG6 X-Power has a straight-4 1.5-litre turbo-charged engine with an electric motor with combined outputs of 300 hp and 480 Nm of torque, sending its power to the front wheels.
+It is paired to a 10 speed automated manual gearbox.
 The 0–100 kph acceleration time is 6 seconds, according to MG.

+The MG6 X-Power is still available for purchase on China's MG website.
+Exterior colour choices are Qi Ji Green, Flame Red, Carbon Gray, and Obsidian Black.
+The standard interior is a two-toned textured interior consisting of a charcoal black base with green accent stitching and charcoal black sporty leather bucket seats with an X-Power logo stitched into the front lower seat area.

 2021 facelift (MG6 Pro)

 The MG6 received another facelift for the 2021 model year called the MG6 Pro.
 The MG6 Pro started presales in July 2021.
-Design wise, the MG6 Pro features a redesigned front end with slimmer headlamps and a larger grille in the same style as the second generation MG 5.
+Design wise, the MG6 Pro features a redesigned front end with slimmer headlamps and a larger grille in the same style as the second generation MG 5 for a more aggressive look.
 The updated model is powered by a 1.5-litre SGE-LFV turbo engine developing a maximum power output of 181 hp and 285 Nm.
 Gearbox is a 7-speed, wet-style, dual-clutch transmission.
+Available exterior colours are known as Bubble Orange, Thunder Gray, Obsidian Black, Pearl White, and Flame Red.
+Two Interior colours are available known as King Gray and Punk Black.
+The Pro is officially priced at 115,800 yuan for the Deluxe trim.
+Trophy trim pricing is between 123,800 and 139,800 yuan.
+Two tone white and black leather bucket seats with orange stitching along with an MG logo stitched into the front headrests are available as standard.